loidolt/loidolt-design/src/posts/grizzly-wagon-tie-down/index.md

 ---

-# Summary
+## Summary

-Peg with two holes that fit's into the top rail slots on a Grizzly Wagon for gardens.
+Peg with two holes that fit into the top rail slots on a Grizzly Wagon for gardens.

 Allows the use of ropes, or bungee cords to secure things in the wagon.